 News & Events

-Dr. Ron Stewart will be the Honorary Degree recipient at the Faculty of Medicine convocation on May 26, 2017.
+Dr. Ron Stewart was the Honorary Degree recipient at the Faculty of Medicine convocation on May 26, 2017.
 He was awarded the Gold Headed Cane in 2002 for his strong ties to learners and physicians across the continuum and his attention to the human aspects of caring for the sick and injured.
 An internationally known, highly-regarded leader in the fields of Emergency Medical Services (EMS) and Emergency Medicine, Ron has received accolades across North America; it is now time for us to recognize him at home.

 Ron's work in the Music in Medicine and Humanities-HEALS programs within the Division of Medical Education, his contributions to Undergraduate Medical Education, to Emergency Medicine and to EMS have augmented our programs making our Faculty of Medicine at Dalhousie the envy of many.